-- A marriage with a 10-year age difference between the spouses has a better shot at survival if both the partners are matured and settled in their lives.
+- A marriage with a 10-year age difference between the spouses has a better shot of survival if both the partners are matured and settled in their lives.

 It is imperative to take a call on such relationships after a lot of careful thinking and objective analysis.
 You cannot be simply swayed by success stories of celebrity couples or Bollywood movies that have shown huge age gaps to be successful.

 A thirty-five-year-old man married to a twenty-three-year-old girl who reached out to us makes a strong case in point.
 The couple had to separate due to severe compatibility issues.
 He said she could not relate to his friends who were raising children and rarely made an effort to socialize in his circle.
 He said it got to the point where they had no mutual friends and never spent their weekends together.

 In this scenario, the success of a marriage comes down to compatibility.
 You can make your marriage a success even with differences as long as both partners act with maturity.

 Related reading: Age is no barrier when you fall in love

 With an age difference, marriages can become stressful and often short-lived.
 In the beginning, you may be riding high with the whole ‘love is blind‘ vibe, but as the honeymoon phase passes, and reality kicks in, such marriages can be riddled with a host of issues.
 Some of the most common ones are:

 - Compatibility, which is a key component of any relationship, can be near-absent with such a significant age difference.
 Your expectations, outlook toward life, priorities as well as physical abilities are markedly different from one another.